nashville-software-school/front-end-milestones/1-the-static-web/learning-materials/JS_IF_SWITCH_FOR.md

 ## Conditions with *if* and *else*

-Learn how to check if something is true or false, and execute different code for each case.
-First, you evaluate if a condition is true or false.
-If it is true, execute the code inside the surrounding curly braces (or mustaches).
+Check if something is true or false and then execute different code for each case.

 > **Tip: ** There are several types of punctuation in JavaScript. {} are braces, [] are brackets, () are parenthesis, <> are angle brackets.